david-martin/proposals/sync/server.md

 In turn, the `noteCreated` resolver would listen for that event, and notify any connected Client about the event.

 As the Data Sync server is a generic GraphQL server, it has no way to know how Subscriptions relate to Queries and Mutations.
-However, with the right schema syntax, the developer can inform the server of that link by using a directive, or
+However, with the right schema syntax, the developer can inform the server of that link by using a directive.

 ```
 type Subscription {